Techtonica/curriculum/jquery/jquery.md

 4. What are the 3 ways we can select HTML elements for manipulation using jQuery?
 5. Name at least 4 jQuery methods you used or saw today.
 6. Where would you look to find more jQuery methods?

-### Extensions
-Get more practice by working through [this jQuery tutorial on Code School](https://www.codeschool.com/courses/try-jquery).